 - During labor (and for 24 to 48 hours after delivery) patients will be given a medication called magnesium sulfate.
 This is to decrease the chances of having a recurrent seizure.
 Secondary medications for seizures include benzodiazepines and phenytoin.

 - Medications such as oxytocin (Pitocin) or prostaglandins may be given to induce labor and/or ripen the cervix.
-A Foley catheter is sometimes placed in the cervix to mechanically "speed" the dilation process.
+A Foley catheter or similar device is sometimes placed in the cervix to mechanically "speed" the dilation process.

 - Some patients may be given steroids IV if the fetal gestational age is less than 32 weeks.